Office of Strategic Services: Military

 René Joyeuse M.D., MS, FACS was a Swiss, French and American soldier, physician and researcher, who distinguished himself as an agent of Allied intelligence in German-occupied France during World War II.
-He received the US Army Distinguished Service Cross for his actions with the OSS, after the war he became a Physician, Researcher and was a co-founder of The American Trauma Society.
+He received the US Army Distinguished Service Cross for his actions with the OSS, after the war he became a physician, researcher and co-founder of the American Trauma Society.

-"Jumping Joe" Savoldi (code name Sampson) was recruited by the OSS in 1942 because of his hand-to-hand combat and language skills as well as his deep knowledge of the Italian geography and Benito Mussolini's compound.
+"Jumping" Joe Savoldi (code name Sampson) was recruited by the OSS in 1942 because of his hand-to-hand combat and language skills as well as his deep knowledge of Italian geography and Benito Mussolini's compound.
 He was assigned to the Special Operations Branch and took part in missions in North Africa, Italy, and France during 1943–1945.